Rundown of DiabetesMine™ D-Data ExChange

 “We need more Time in Range with less effort,” said Adam Brown.
 Brown also commented that while the use of continuous glucose monitors (CGMs) is helpful in the path to behavior change, constant checking of blood glucose could lead to anxiousness.

 New Tech Revealed

 Geek Squad: A Bold Program to Expand CGM Access by Sean Sullivan, Helmsley Trust

 The Helmsley Charitable trust was born in 2009 and has contributed to research aims.
 Technology has always been an important issue—this is a virtual clinic where the key component is the diabetes educator.
 In this scenario, primary care physicians will be able to refer patients to Geek Squad to receive diabetes education in terms of technology, using CGMs to choose the best course of action and educate.

 A Bold New Data-Driven Approach to Type 2 Diabetes Care by Amy McKenzie, Virta Health

 Type 2 diabetes management requires diabetes education and behavioral changes, particularly dietary ones, to achieve optimal blood sugar ranges.
 Virta Health‘s personalized treatment aims to do that.
-Virta Health is a clinically-proven weight loss and glucose management method that can reverse T2D and prediabetes.
+Virta Health is a clinically-proven weight loss and blood glucose management method that can reverse type 2 diabetes (T2D) and prediabetes.
 Virta Health bills itself as producing fast results that last.
 Some of the company’s claims include:

 - 87 percent of insulin users reduced or eliminated usage after 10 weeks

-- 60 percent of patients reversed their Type 2 diabetes after 1 year
+- 60 percent of patients reversed their type 2 diabetes after one year

 - 1.0 percent average HBA1c reduction after 10 weeks